By Donald D. & Judy K. Ehrlich

 Specifically, the post listed in "Notes" on the NGSDI Facebook page was not placed there with our permission..

-Judy and I have not been a part of NGSDI since the early stages of the Hammond Dispersal and ask that our name(s), writings, and photos be stricken from any NGSDI record, website, forum, or archive.
+Judy and I have not been a part of NGSDI since the early stages of the Hammond Dispersal in 2010 and ask that our name(s), writings, and photos be stricken from any NGSDI record, website, forum, or archive.

 Hammond Dispersal, Willow Hill, PA